OpenFn/docs/docs/about-lightning.md

   configure their own project digest and failure alerts.
 - A project **editor** can view, create and edit the jobs and workflows of a project they have access to, as well as run and rerun jobs.
-- A project **admin** has administration access to project members.They can edit the name and description as well as delete a project.
+- A project **admin** has administration access to project members.
+They can edit the name and description as well as delete a project.
 - A project **owner** can delete a project.

 ### Application security